One-Hour Workout: Lionel Sanders’ Pre-Race Run Session

 Ever wondered what Sanders does in race week?
 Check out this run session to find out more and give it a go yourself.

-Fresh from his second-place finish at the Ironman World Championship on Saturday, fan favorite Lionel Sanders has shared one of his pre-race run workouts for this week’s One-Hour Workout.
+After his second-place finish at the 2021 Ironman World Championship, Lionel Sanders shared one of his pre-race run workouts for this week’s One-Hour Workout.
 Sanders made a late-stage pass on Braden Currie to take the runner-up spot in St. George, racing with great patience and precision to clock a 2:42:25 marathon and an overall time of 7:54:03, about five minutes behind race winner Kristian Blummenfelt.

 The workout below is the final run workout that Sanders typically undertakes pre-race.
 It features a two- to three-mile easy warm-up jog followed by a main set of five rounds of 1K at race pace, taking one minute rest between each repeat.
 He’s sure to stick tightly to his race-pace effort and not exceed it, he said.